MarcoBonato2007/QuoteLike/PRIVACY_POLICY.md

 Please note: these requests will usually be granted, but are up to the discretion of the administrators.

 # Contact
-Please contact an administrator via email.
+For any queries or requests, please contact an administrator via email.

 Current administrators & email addresses:
 - Marco Bonato (Owner & Developer): marcobonato2007@gmail.com